Believe It and Behave It:

 “Believe It and Behave It is a poignant, moving, and compelling piece of nonfiction that will help, inspire and captivate its readers from the very start until the very end.”Aimee AnnRed Headed Book Lover

 Kate Harvie is a strategist and marketer.
 She wears candor like a fragrance, and has worked in big business, small business, and startups.
-As Community Manager at Suit & Artist and in communications and strategy for The Vanderbilt Republic, she creates digital content and develops brand experiences.
-And she’s working on being the Trauma Whisperer.
+As director, communications and strategy for The Vanderbilt Republic, she creates digital content and develops brand experiences, and she writes, interviews, and content creates for non-profits, new business, and artists.
+And she’s working on becoming a Trauma Whisperer.

 Buy the book from any of the retailers below.
 Email her at email@example.com to discuss speaking engagements, workshopping, and interviews.